yell0wsuit/MarioSequencer/README.md

 # MarioSequencer

 Mario Sequencer - Web Edition.
-Fork of <https://github.com/minghai/MarioSequencer> with minor improvements.
+Fork of <https://github.com/minghai/MarioSequencer> with quality-of-life improvements.

 ## Improvements over the original repository

-1. Increased default maxium bars to 200.
+1. Increased default maximum bars to 200.
-2. Increased resolution.
-3. Improved WAV sound quality, deleted unnecessary sound files.
+2. Auto-scale to the screen's resolution.
+Removed scaling option as a result.
+3. Implemented Undo Dog.
-4. Refactored code to make it more readable and easier to maintain.
+4. Refactored the code to make it more readable and easier to maintain.
+5. Removed deprecated URL parameters.

 ## How to use

 [Click here](https://yell0wsuit.github.io/MarioSequencer/) to open the online version.
 You can download (or clone) this repository to try it offline.

+- **Selecting Instruments**
-Select instruments on the top of the screen.
-The last button is the end mark.
-If you select it, it will put the end mark on the score to indicate the end of the song.
+  Choose an instrument from the top of the screen.
+The last button is the **End Mark** — the song will stop playing at this point.

+- **Adding Notes**
-After selecting the instrument, put notes on the score by clicking left.
-If you need to scroll the score to left or right, use the scroll range object or left/right arrow keys.
+  After selecting an instrument, click on the score to place notes.
+  To scroll the score left or right, drag the scroll bar or use the left/right arrow keys.

-If you want to delete the notes, select the eraser button, or right click on the note.
+- **Deleting Notes**
+  To delete a note, either:
+  - Select the **Eraser** tool and click the note, or
+  - **Right-click** the note directly.

+- **Saving and Loading Songs**
-The **Download song** button will save your music as JSON file.
-Drag and drop your file and you can play it again.
-You can also change the JSON file to bypass the default maximum bars.
+  Use the **Download Song** button to save your music as a `.json` file.
+  You can **drag and drop** a previously saved file to load and play it again.
+  Tip: You can manually edit the JSON to go beyond the default maximum bar limit.

-You can use ♯ and ♭ for semitones.
-Hold **Shift** for ♯ or **Ctrl** for ♭ while you add notes.

-**Undo Dog** is not yet implemented so there's no way to undo yet.
-Temporary solution: save many times.
+- **Using Semitones (♯ / ♭)**
+  - Hold **Shift** while adding a note for a **sharp (♯)**
+  - Hold **Ctrl** for a **flat (♭)**

+- **Undoing Actions**
+  The **Undo Dog** undoes the last action, including adding notes or the End Mark.
+  You can also use Ctrl + Z (or ⌘ + Z).
+  ⚠️ You *cannot* undo after pressing the **CLEAR** button!

 ## Parameters